Rachna0604/Object-Lane_Detection/README.md

 # Object-Lane_Detection

 ## Introduction
 The purpose of this project is to make a model which can detect objects while a person is driving and make a box around them with the label of the object.
-These objects include vehicles, persons, traffic signals
+These objects include vehicles, persons, traffic signals etc.

 ## Methodology
 ### Catering to YOLO Input Requirements